 Your Facebook business page should tell any potential patient everything they need to know about your practice – your hours, your location, what the office looks like, and what YOU look like.
 This is where you show off the human side of your practice – fun photos and facts, contests, and shoutouts to friends and fellow businesses – all in an effort to make dentistry seem less scary.
 You should be posting regularly to keep yourself top of mind to your patients, so that when someone asks for a recommendation for a new dentist – YOU are immediately the first one they mention.

 Think of Twitter as your ‘MTV generation’ cousin with the tiny attention span.
 You only have 140 characters to get your message across, so it needs to be short and to the point.
 Many practices will use Twitter for things like weather related closings, reminders to use end of the year benefits, or quick oral health reminders.

 Google is the great eye in the sky, so you need to make sure that your practice information is absolutely correct on your Google My Business listing.
-This listing is connected to your Google Plus page, your Google Search listing, AND the Google Map, so if your office hours are incorrect on one – they’re incorrect on all.
 People searching on Google are probably unfamiliar with you and your practice, so be sure to have photos of the exterior and interior of your office, as well as team member photos that are current.

 Many practices are now using Instagram to show off fun photos within the office, as well as great before and after shots.
-Instagram is for photos ONLY, so you won’t be telling a story to go with them or putting your business info on there.
+Instagram is for photos and video ONLY, s you won’t be putting your business info on there.
 This is more for connecting with your existing patient base and again, showing off the human side of the practice.